dtewinkel/Twia.AzureFunctions.Extensions.OpenApi/ReadMe.md

 #### Included body parameter

-The body parameter is inffered from the type of the parameter with the `HttpTriggerAttribute`.
+The body parameter is inferred from the type of the parameter with the `HttpTriggerAttribute`.
 If the type is not `HttpRequestMessage` and not `HttpRequest` then this type is taken as body parameter.

 #### Included path parameters